riadjoseph/Go_Seo/README.md

 **Note:** When botifyBotLite has complete a list of the crawled start pages and the generated Botify project URLs can be found in **project_list.txt**.

 ```
-Usage: ./botifyBotLite (organisation and project name will be prompted for)
+Usage: ./botifyBotLite (project prefix and no. urls to crawl will be prompted for)
 Usage: ./botifyBotLite project_prefix no_urls_to_crawl
 ```